Elizabeth-Flx/elizabeth-flx/README.md

 ## Hi there.
-I'm Elizabeth (she/her), a Bioinformatician from Germnay 👋
+I'm Elizabeth, a Bioinformatician from Germnay 👋

 I'm a Bioinformatician studying at [TUM](https://www.tum.de/en/) and [LMU](https://www.lmu.de/en/), and working at the [TUM Institute for Microbiology, Immunology, and Hygiene](https://www.mri.tum.de/mikrobiologie).